 Only when these steps have been completed could OCC decide on proceeding with the construction of the WEL as an embankment/dam.
 The timing of this decision will delay OCC's next decision on choice of option for the Bridge Street area of Witney.
-Current options assume the existence of the WEL, but final design and construction cannot commence until the form of construction of the WEL is fixed.
+The OCC options study assumes the existence of the WEL, but final design and construction cannot commence until the form of construction of the WEL is fixed.